20mph speed limit zones

 - whether it is possible to construct a crossing

-As we receive more requests for pedestrian crossings than we have funding to provide them, priority is given to locations where pedestrians have been injured.
+Priority is given to locations where pedestrians have been injured.

 Please contact us below to report any faults with existing crossings.